near/docs/docs/tutorials/zero-to-hero.md

 This saves the price of Bitcoin to the blockchain.

 ### Test the app
-> Restart the app by using the `<snippet id='examples-start'/>` command from the Gitpod command line (you may need to terminate previous process e.g. by Ctrl + c).
+> Restart the app by using the `yarn start` command from the Gitpod command line (you may need to terminate previous process e.g. by Ctrl + c).

 Clicking on the button will fetch the latest Bitcoin and save it on the blockchain.
 Then the UI will update with the latest data from the blockchain.